mark-watson/openai/README.md

 The ChatGPT 4 output is:

 ```
-First, let's create a list with an index for each unique relationship:

-brother, sister, sibling, father, mother, relative
-located in, found at, location
-Now, let's rewrite the original text using the relation indices:
+Rewritten text:
 Sam has a <1> Mike.
 Suzy has a <1> Sally.
 Suzy has a <1> Jill, and a <1> Bill.
 Mike is <2> San Diego.
 Sam is <2> Oakland.
-Suzy's family all live <2> Los Angeles.
+Suzy's family all live in Los Angeles.

 Relation names with indices:

-<1> brother, sister, sibling, father, mother, relative
+<1> - family member
-<2> located in, found at, location
+<2> - located in
 ```

 ### Experiment 5: topic modeling (or document classification)